Unidata/netcdf-java/docs/userguide/src/site/pages/coordsystems/horizcoordtranforms.md

    :grid_south_pole_longitude= -153.0f; // float
    :grid_south_pole_angle= 0.0f; // float
 ~~~

+Grib 1 projection 10 and Grib 2 projection 1.
+This is not a standard CF projection.
 Contributed by Tor Christian Bekkvik.

 #### sinusoidal